top1944/duckuments/docs/12_things_to_know/20_linux.md

 ### Can you do the following?

-- Log in the duckiebot from the laptop;
+- Log in the Duckiebot from the laptop;
-- Log in the duckiebot from the laptop, without using password;
+- Log in the Duckiebot from the laptop, without using password;

 ### Can you do the following?

-- Copy a file from the duckiebot to the laptop;
+- Copy a file from the Duckiebot to the laptop;
-- Copy a file from the laptop to the duckiebot; -->
+- Copy a file from the laptop to the Duckiebot; -->